 Cadence felt like she was being played with but replied evenly, “You aren’t my superior, Miss Akulova.”

 Cvetka flushed.
 “Pardon me.
 I’m still new at this, so I’m trying to get my bearings.
 Sorry if I’ve overstepped my boundaries… But for your questions—well, is it strange that I get the feeling that you’re not really expecting an answer for it?”

 “A question wouldn’t be asked if an answer wasn’t expected, with all due respect, Miss Akulova,” Cadence tried, recalling the words Werner had spoken to Olive not so long ago.
-“I think I’m speaking for everyone here when I say that I’d like to get to the purpose of this meeting.”
+“I believe I’m speaking for everyone here when I say that I’d like to get to the purpose of this meeting.”

 “Right.
 I should get to the point.
 I’m sorry for the detour.
 I’m not very fond of conclusions… But the thing about these True Conductors is that they always somehow come to flock together.
 I would know.
 Because I’m one too.”

 Cadence tensed.
 What in the world…?

 “And because I am one, I know for certain that I’m not the only True Conductor sitting here.”
 Cvetka turned the page again and smoothed it out.

 Another monochrome photo was clipped to a dense document.
 Captured in the photo was a group of children standing in an open flower field with a tall woman smiling brightly behind them.